applesthepi/unnamedblocks/README.md

 # Version Standard
 This is the version standard Unnamed Blocks will be following.

-**Pre-Alpha** - 0.0.1.X
 **Post-Alpha** - Major .
 Minor .
 Beta

 All Major and Minor updates should be user tested extensivly while beta updates will have tests ran on it and briefly user tested with some projects.
+Major and Minor updates will both use the stable branch while beta releases will be merged to nightly.
+Master will just be the development branch that isnt ready for public use and may have issues.